Dame Lesley Max

 Shana completed her degrees in Arts, Law and two Masters Degrees in Anthropology and Pacific Literature at the University of Auckland in 2007.
 As MATES programme manager, Shana is responsible for the strategic and operational policy development, and implementation of the MATES programme in 2012.

 Wendy is a Chartered Accountant in public practice and has been involved with Great Potentials since 1994.
 Prior to having children Wendy was a senior Manager in Business Services at Deloitte, Touche, Tohmatsu.

-Sarah joined the Great Potentials team in May 2008 to support the foundation in its fundraising, sponsorship and communications activities.
-Sarah attained her Graduate Diploma in Communications and PR in 2005 and prior to joining Great Potentials she worked in communications for another charitable organisation.
+Sarah joined the Great Potentials team in December 2012 to support the foundation in its fundraising, sponsorship and communications activities.

 BALLB – Business Development Manager

 Marion has recently taken a leave of absence from the Board of

 Trustees so that she can work for Great Potentials as Business Development Manager.
 In this role, Marion’s focus is on establishing,

 strengthening and growing sustainable sources of income.